shivasiddharth/GassistPi/README.md

 *************************************************
 **INSTALL AUDIO CONFIG FILES**
 *************************************************
-1. UPDATE KERNEL
+1. Update OS and Kernel

 ```
 sudo apt-get update
 sudo apt-get install raspberrypi-kernel
 ```

-2. RESTART PI
+2. Restart Pi

-3. CHOOSE THE AUDIO CONFIGURATION ACCORDING TO YOUR SETUP.
+3. Choose the audio configuration according to your setup.
    (Run the commands till you get .bak notification in the terminal)

   3.1.
 USB DAC users,